Provides information about long-term care providers to help consumers make an informed decision.

 Anonymous complaints are accepted.

-A signed waiver of right to confidentiality is required in cases where names will be used.
+A signed or verbal added waiver of right to confidentiality is required in cases where names will be used.

 Complaint investigation written reports are kept confidential and are not subject to the Freedom of Information Act.